thom4parisot/Imager.jsx/README.md

 # Imager.jsx

-> A React component to use responsive images in desktop and mobiles browsers.
+> A React component for responsive images in desktop and mobile browsers.
 Featuring [Imager.js](https://github.com/BBC-News/Imager.js)!

 React is used for the initial component rendering.
 Its batched state update mechanism is then used to handle multiple image size at once, to avoid layout thrashing.

 # Usage